fuse-box/fuse-box/docs/builtin-plugins.md

 ## CSSResourcePlugin

-Imagine a situation where you import a css file from an npm library.
+This program is designed to make it easy to import a css library from an npm package.
-Let's try  make [jstree](https://github.com/vakata/jstree) library work
+Let's try to make the [jstree](https://github.com/vakata/jstree) library work

 ```
 import "jstree/dist/jstree.js";
 import "jstree/dist/themes/default/style.css";
 ```

-`style.css` has relative resources (images, fonts), which obviously need to be copied.
-CSSResourcePlugin comes real handy.
+`style.css` has relative resources (images, fonts), which need to be copied in order to use it.
+CSSResourcePlugin solves this problem.
-It re-writes URL and copies files to a destination specified by user,
+It re-writes the URL and copies files to a destination specified by user,

 ### Copy files